ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-TDD vs. CDD: Beyond the Buzzwords — Crafting Quality and Structure in Modern Development - <a href="https://medium.com/@abhimanyu.vaishy/tdd-vs-cdd-beyond-the-buzzwords-crafting-quality-and-structure-in-modern-development-bec12e631b77?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to Building a Booking Platform Using Spring Boot, React, and Modern System… - <a href="https://medium.com/@bhuman.soni/the-ultimate-guide-to-building-a-booking-platform-using-spring-boot-react-and-modern-system-de398e8f3e65?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhimanyu Kumar`**
+✍️ **posted by `Bhuman Soni`**

-<blockquote>In the fast-paced world of software development, new methodologies and acronyms pop up faster than you can brew your morning coffee.
-Among…
+<blockquote>Over the last 15 years of working with distributed systems, APIs, cloud-native applications, and performance-critical platforms, one thing…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Using React State the Wrong Way—5 RxJS Lessons I Learned Too Late - <a href="https://medium.com/@CodersWorld99/stop-using-react-state-the-wrong-way-5-rxjs-lessons-i-learned-too-late-862e46a109e8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mantine Window: Desktop‑style power for your React apps - <a href="https://medium.com/@giovambattista.fazioli/mantine-window-desktop-style-power-for-your-react-apps-7664fa60db3f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodersWorld`**
+✍️ **posted by `Giovambattista Fazioli`**

-<blockquote>A practical, real-world guide to fixing React state problems using RxJS—covering performance pitfalls, async data flow, and patterns…
+<blockquote>Meet Mantine Window, a polished extension for Mantine UI that brings draggable, resizable, and collapsible desktop‑like windows to the…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Slashing TTFB with Next.js 16 Partial Pre‑Rendering & Cache Components - <a href="https://medium.com/@sureshdotariya/slashing-ttfb-with-next-js-16-partial-pre-rendering-cache-components-6009d3b0168c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Automatically Highlight Extracted Data in PDFs with React and PDF.js - <a href="https://medium.com/@sanmugamsanjai98/how-to-automatically-highlight-extracted-data-in-pdfs-with-react-and-pdf-js-eb6049d083a1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Sanmugam`**

-<blockquote>Learn how Next.js 16’s Partial Pre‑Rendering (PPR) and Cache Components dropped our Time to First Byte from hundreds of milliseconds to…
+<blockquote>Learn how to build a scalable, dynamic PDF highlighter in React using PDF.js for automatic field highlighting
 Continue reading on Medium »</blockquote>

 <h3>4.
-Simplify complex UI logic with React custom hooks pattern - <a href="https://javascript.plainenglish.io/simplify-complex-ui-logic-with-react-custom-hooks-pattern-bbbe3f2c8b50?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Internship Journey at Meeedly: A Transformational Chapter in My Life - <a href="https://medium.com/@sravanichinnu0717/my-internship-journey-at-meeedly-a-transformational-chapter-in-my-life-ab19dc692769?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Basit`**
+✍️ **posted by `Sravani Mamidi`**

-<blockquote>A simple and practical approach to organizing complex UI logic in React using custom hooks pattern
+<blockquote>A New Beginning Filled With Hope
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>5.
-Controlled Inputs and Boolean Toggles: The 80% of React State You Need to Know - <a href="https://ramajha.medium.com/controlled-inputs-and-boolean-toggles-the-80-of-react-state-you-need-to-know-1f99512cbae3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React 19.2 — A Practical Update That Finally Fixes Real UI Pain Points - <a href="https://medium.com/@vijaykumarsadhu/react-19-2-a-practical-update-that-finally-fixes-real-ui-pain-points-0f5a38f5d708?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rama Shankar Jha`**
+✍️ **posted by `Vijay Sadhu`**

-<blockquote>Last Tuesday, I watched a junior dev spend twenty minutes debugging why their shopping cart’s “Remove Item” button was removing two items…
+<blockquote>I’ve been building with React for 7+ years now — long enough to remember juggling class lifecycle methods, fighting useEffect, and writing…
 Continue reading on Medium »</blockquote>

 <h3>6.
-11 Modern React Development Patterns That Define Senior Engineers in 2025 - <a href="https://medium.com/@imranmsa93/11-modern-react-development-patterns-that-define-senior-engineers-in-2025-9a172fdc4958?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+3 Shocking Reasons Your React State Is Overengineered—And Why RxJS Is the Faster, Cleaner Fix - <a href="https://medium.com/@CodersWorld99/3-shocking-reasons-your-react-state-is-overengineered-and-why-rxjs-is-the-faster-cleaner-fix-3ec99e70173b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ImranMSA`**
+✍️ **posted by `CodersWorld`**

-<blockquote>If you’ve been building frontend apps for a while, you’ve probably felt the shift — things aren’t as “simple UI + REST calls” as they used…
+<blockquote>A revealing breakdown of how traditional React state management creates hidden complexity—and how RxJS delivers a faster, more scalable…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Claude CLI Task Tool & SPARC: Use Orchestrator Pattern For Long Running Tasks - <a href="https://medium.com/@porter.nicholas/claude-cli-task-tool-sparc-use-orchestrator-pattern-for-long-running-tasks-f0d801cbee5b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Death of Traditional Front-End Development: The Rise of Meta-Frameworks - <a href="https://medium.com/@bizkeysolution/the-death-of-traditional-front-end-development-the-rise-of-meta-frameworks-7fdbc5a7578c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nick Porter`**
+✍️ **posted by `Biz Key Solution`**

-<blockquote>I have been writing a NextJS app using claude for 5 months now and finding the best ways to manage, predict and tailor context for what I…
+<blockquote>For over a decade, the web relied on a simple development path:
+ HTML → CSS → JS → React/Vue → Browser-side rendering.
+ It worked.
+It…
 Continue reading on Medium »</blockquote>

 <h3>2.
-TypeScript’s Secret Weapons: Features Devs Aren’t Talking About (Yet) - <a href="https://medium.com/@julias3/typescripts-secret-weapons-features-devs-aren-t-talking-about-yet-0b19d9b30ab4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Key Differences Explained-Next.js vs TanStack-Almas Web Consulting - <a href="https://medium.com/@almaswebconsulting/key-differences-explained-next-js-vs-tanstack-almas-web-consulting-4523949716f8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Julia S`**
+✍️ **posted by `ALMAS`**

-<blockquote>The powerful TS features hiding in plain sight — and the unfair advantage they give you once you start using them.
+<blockquote>Choosing an appropriate framework is crucial when building a React-based app.
+Next.js and TanStack are two prominent names in the React…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Build a Complete Invoicing System in Next.js Using the Docstron API - <a href="https://medium.com/@chethanaperera272/how-to-build-a-complete-invoicing-system-in-next-js-using-the-docstron-api-5b4a0bde0227?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16 + Tailwind CSS: Building a Responsive Site with the Latest Stack - <a href="https://medium.com/@mernstackdevbykevin/next-js-16-tailwind-css-building-a-responsive-site-with-the-latest-stack-bd0df3514465?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chethana Perera`**
+✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>Managing invoices is a crucial part of any business, whether you’re running a SaaS product, a freelancer platform, or an e-commerce store…
+<blockquote>The Web Framework Duo That Changed Everything — Here’s Why Everyone’s Switching
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building an AI-Powered Interview Tool with Google Antigravity: Where It Helps, Where It Breaks… - <a href="https://mrmallik.medium.com/building-an-ai-powered-interview-tool-with-google-antigravity-where-it-helps-where-it-breaks-4f123de3a43c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Custom AI Chat Application with Next.js - <a href="https://medium.com/@nakiboddin.saiyad/how-to-build-a-custom-ai-chat-application-with-next-js-3f4f411b5c2e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gulger Mallik`**
+✍️ **posted by `Nakiboddin Saiyad`**

-<blockquote>This post covers how I built an interview-prep web app using Google Antigravity — what it did well, what it couldn’t do, and the…
+<blockquote>Building a custom AI chat application with Next.js becomes much easier when working with experienced AI Next.js developers and leveraging…
 Continue reading on Medium »</blockquote>

 <h3>5.
+Claude CLI: Image Recognition Workflow for UX Engineers - <a href="https://medium.com/@porter.nicholas/claude-cli-image-recognition-workflow-for-ux-engineers-6931144988a7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nick Porter`**

+<blockquote>I have been writing a NextJS app for 5 months now and trying to craft a more friction free workflow as I build new features and improve or…
+Continue reading on Medium »</blockquote>

+<h3>6.
+TanStack Query vs RTK Query vs SWR: Which React Data Fetching Library Should You Choose in 2025? - <a href="https://medium.com/better-dev-nextjs-react/tanstack-query-vs-rtk-query-vs-swr-which-react-data-fetching-library-should-you-choose-in-2025-4ec22c082f9f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melvin Prince`**

+<blockquote>Deep comparison of TanStack Query, RTK Query, and SWR with actual performance metrics, DevTools analysis, and real-world use cases.
+Continue reading on Better Dev — NextJs/React »</blockquote>

-Clerk with Quarkus and Next.js: Full-Stack Authentication - <a href="https://blog.stackademic.com/clerk-with-quarkus-and-next-js-full-stack-authentication-bce2b37cb7af?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+How to Connect an API in Next.js (Even If You’re a Beginner) - <a href="https://meetpan1048.medium.com/how-to-connect-an-api-in-next-js-even-if-youre-a-beginner-4669557e633c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tsvetan Tsvetkov`**
+✍️ **posted by `Meet`**

-<blockquote>Every developer has to face this at some point — implementing authentication for a full-stack project — frontend and backend.
+<blockquote>Let’s face it: if you’re new to web development, the idea of working with APIs can be intimidating.
+You hear the term thrown around…
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>